 regulatory compliance and IP protection (see Feng Xiaopeng profile)

 Global regulatory scrutiny—not least of PRC violation of intellectual property rights—is now a key risk for its CBEC suppliers.
-The need for legal assistance has created an entire industrial chain.
-Trademark and copyright infringement has been a two-way issue, with many Chinese SMEs plagiarising foreign products while foreign sellers copy certain locally designed products.
+The need for legal assistance has created an entire industry chain.
+Trademark and copyright infringement has been a two-way issue, with many Chinese SMEs plagiarising foreign products while overseas sellers copy certain PRC-designed products.
 Firms are urged to make full use of third-party legal services, such as those provided by AliExpress, for their own protection.
 Heatedly discussed in WTO and regional negotiations, greater coordination in cracking down on cross-border IP fraud is on the cards.

 Meanwhile, as overseas regulators tighten up anti-monopoly scrutiny of platform giants, PRC sellers face rule changes offering tempting returns yet entailing greater compliance.
-Top-notch independent players, like SHEIN, may also be subject to non-PRC information and algorithm disclosure.
+Top-notch independent players, like SHEIN, may also be subject to information and algorithm disclosure outside the PRC.

 Trading firms need to understand IP protection rules of target markets and arrange appropriate risk management plans.
 For instance, firms need to be extra cautious with technology- and IP-intensive products at the product selection stage.
 They can require suppliers to provide copies of IP ownership proof and archive those to protect against risks of future IP disputes.
 Firms can also submit IP applications in local markets and file their records to PRC customs for border protection.
 When facing overseas IP lawsuits, SMEs should use professional legal service providers for help to avoid unnecessary penalties or huge fines